tdeheurles/tdeheurles.github.io/_posts/2015-09-07-archiving-github-repositories.md

   - git
 ---

 Today I had to archive the old github repositories.
 One [blog post](http://skookum.com/blog/one-git-archive-script-to-rule-them-all/) on the net gives a cool script to do that.
-Here is just a tranpilation from `Bash` to `Powershell`.
+Here is just a transpilation from `Bash` to `Powershell`.
 I just added two lines :

 - one to remind username and password in order to not be asked on each fetch
 - one to forget them after the git stuff is done

+And change the archive type from `tar` to `zip`

 #### So here is the script :